 The Wherry School,

-This is a unique and exciting opportunity to join the team of The Wherry School to support young people with autism working alongside teachers and staff with the passion to deliver a truly individualised curriculum.
-You will be joining our school staff in a newly built and resourced specialist setting for children with a diagnosis of autism and who all possess a mainstream ability profile.
+Following opening in September 2017 The Wherry School are delighted to offer this unique and exciting opportunity to inspire young people with autism as the secondary phase continues to grow with the acquisition of two Year 10 classes from September 2019.
+We are looking for a teacher with the passion to deliver a truly individualised curriculum and subject specialist delivery at KS4.
+We welcome all applications but would particularly encourage teachers who are ICT and/or Maths specialists to apply for this exciting post as we develop our curriculum.
+You will be joining our school staff in a newly built and resourced specialist setting for children with a diagnosis of autism and who possess a mainstream ability profile.

-The Wherry School opened in September 2017 with 48 learners, initially in Years 1 to 8, and within four years will grow to its full capacity of 100 students across the 4-19 age range.
-It has been established to meet a clear educational need in the area and is supported by a Trust and educational partners, all of whom are successfully providing outstanding education and/or support to children and young people in Norfolk.
+The Wherry School opened in September 2017 with 48 learners, initially in Years 1 to 8, and within three years will grow to its full capacity of 100 students across the 4-19 age range.
+In September 2019 approximately 12 new learners will join the school, 6 in the primary phase and 6 in Year 7 and we will begin delivery of the Key Stage 4 curriculum which will include a traditional GCSE offer as well as appropriate alternative qualifications.
+The school has been established to meet a clear educational need in the area and is supported by a Trust and educational partners, all of whom are successfully providing outstanding education and/or support to children and young people in Norfolk.

-If you are interested in this post please contact either Rachel Quick, Principal of the Wherry School, or Danielle Winteringham Head of Primary at firstname.lastname@example.org to find out more about the role (please include a contact number in your email).
+If you are interested in this post please contact Rachel Quick, Principal of the Wherry School, at email@example.com to find out more about the role – please include a contact number in your email.

 Please email applications to firstname.lastname@example.org